tapis-project/documentation/source/deployment/preliminaries.rst

 Successful deployment and operation of Tapis requires the operator(s) to have strong working knowledge of Kubernetes concepts and abstractions, including Jobs, Deployments, PVCs, and Services, among others.
-Introduction and administration of Kubernetes is beyond the scope of this document.
+Introduction to and administration of Kubernetes is beyond the scope of this document.

 ----------------------------------
 Environments and Capacity Planning